Enabling/disabling rota swap functionality

 How does the My ChurchSuite swap functionality work?

-Typically, a serving team member who needs to organise a swap will have first contacted other team members on the rota to see if anyone is available to swap.
+Typically, a serving team member who needs to organise a swap will first contact other members of the rota/ministry to see if anyone is available to swap.
 They'll of course only contact those in the ministry whose roles are compatible for a swap.
-Within My ChurchSuite's features are a couple of useful ways to help with this...
+Within My ChurchSuite's features are a couple of useful ways to help with organising the swap...

-When a rota member views one of their rotas in My ChurchSuite, for each rota date they are scheduled to serve, there is a member "menu" button next to their name (a circle with three dots in it - see Gavin Courtney in the example below).
+When a rota member views one of their rotas in My ChurchSuite, for each rota date they are scheduled to serve, there is a member "menu" button next to their name (designated by an icon that is a circle with three dots within it - see Gavin Courtney in the example below).

 Click the member menu button on the relevant rota date where the swap is needed and select "Organise swap".